V-Sekai/manuals/decisions/20240708-vsekai-my-life-as-a-queen.md

 }

 var princess_operational_plan: Array = [
-    "Walk to the royal cabin",
+    "Gather supplies for the journey",
-    "Search for the cave entrance",
+    "Travel to the cave entrance",
-    "Enter the cave",
+    "Wait for the adventurer",
-    "Navigate to the first room",
+    "Provide support from outside the cave",
-    "Collect the treasure"
+    "Receive the treasure from the adventurer"
 ]

 var adventurer_tactical_memories: Dictionary = {